|It was 1983! Everyone's hair looked like that!|

 |Or like Goldeen!
 I'm going to run this "Een" joke into the ground here, so get used to it.|

 Have you ever wanted to prey on your opponent's fears, make them unable to tell WHERE your next attack could be coming from?
-Have you ever wanted to make your opponent afraid to move, as you dart away from his best arcs and into his weaker, underdefended sides?
+Have you ever wanted to make your opponent afraid to move, as you dart away from his best arcs and into his weaker, underdefended ones?
 Have you ever wanted to get the LMC80 to turn on a dime like a ship 2 base sizes smaller?

 |This is both physically possible and hitting that same ISD side arc both turns while never entering black dice range.
 This should TERRIFY you.|